 It’s a golden age for New Testament studies.
 Scholars like N. T. Wright and Mike Bird increase biblical literacy by teaching about the history and theology of ancient scripture.
 In this interview, F. B. A. Asiedu continues the tradition by addressing a historical mystery: Why is Josephus largely silent about Paul and early Christianity?

-Christopher Tyerman is Professor of History of the Crusades at Oxford University and the author of The World of the Crusades: An Illustrated Guide (Yale University Press, 2019).
+Historian Jonathan Phillips is a professor of the history of the Crusades at Royal Holloway, University of London, and the author of The Life and Legend of the Sultan Saldin (Yale University Press, 2019).

 Everyone knows the story about Pompeii and Mt.
 Vesuvius.
 It’s as famous as the Dead Sea Scrolls.
 But did you know that the city of Herculaneum (or Ercolano) met a similar fate?
 Join Kenneth Lapatin, curator of the J. Paul Getty Museum, for a discussion of the book, Buried by Vesuvius: The Villa dei Papiri at Herculaneum.

 Sometimes the greatest stories are found in the most unlikely places.
 Thanks to a lonely grave in a Colorado cemetery, scores of women largely lost to history are having their stories shared with thousands.